HeuristicPerson/bluetooth_2_hid/README.md

      4. `pair {your-device-mac}`
      5. `connect {your-device-mac}` when the device is still trying to pair
      6. `trust {your-device-mac}`
-  5. Execute `$ sudo bluetooth_2_hid.py -t -d` to check the software is able to read your Bluetooth keyboard inputs and translate them to HID commands (because we are in test mode `-t`, the software won't send any HID signal).
-If it's now working, check/repeat the steps 1-2-3
-  6. If it's working fine, don't touch your Bluetooth keyboard for 10-15 minutes (have a coffee with your partner, speak to your children about the dangers of learning to code... you know, the typical stuff).
-We need to check that the keyboard is able to automatically re-connect after entering energy saving mode.
-If it does, CONGRATULATIONS!
-  7. To automate everything at startup, run the `sudo install.sh`.
+  5. To automate everything at startup, run the `sudo install.sh`.
 It will end by with a reboot.

 ## Known bugs